nickythorne/versionity/README.md

 The following command will update the package.json version to 1.0.0 as it's a major version change.

     versionity major
-    Successfully updated the version number from: v0.1.0 to v1.0.0
+    Successfully updated package: header-router version from: v0.1.0 to v1.0.0

 The following will update the version to the next patch version:

     versionity patch
-    Successfully updated the version number from: v1.0.0 to v1.0.1
+    Successfully updated package: header-router version from: v1.0.0 to v1.0.1

 The following will perform a prerelease version update:

     versionity prerelease
-    Successfully updated the version number from: v1.0.1 to v1.0.2-0
+    Successfully updated package: header-router version from: v1.0.1 to v1.0.2-0

 When specify any pre-* release semver update, you can use the --identifier, or -i option to specify a custom identifier.
 Example:

     versionity preminor --identifier SNAPSHOT
-    Successfully updated the version number from: v1.0.2-0 to v1.1.0-SNAPSHOT.0
+    Successfully updated package: header-router version from: v1.0.2-0 to v1.1.0-SNAPSHOT.0

 In additon, you can also request `versionity` to publish the module to a pre-configured npm registry by adding the --publish options.
 Examples below performs a major version update and publishes the new versioned package:

-    Successfully updated the version number from: v1.1.0-SNAPSHOT.0 to v2.0.0 Publishing package...
+    Successfully updated package: header-router version from: v1.1.0-SNAPSHOT.0 to v2.0.0 Publishing package...
     Successfully published module. + header-router@2.0.0